 3. Activity Buses

 The Board authorizes the use of activity buses for transportation of athletic teams or other student groups for regularly-scheduled curricular or extracurricular activities.
+Activity bus drivers must have a Commercial Drivers License, with a Passenger and School Bus Endorsement.
+Newly licensed activity bus drivers must also obtain a school bus driver’s certificate.
+Beginning July 1, 2015, all activity bus drivers must have a valid school bus driver’s certificate.

 4. Use of Private Vehicles